The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Proxy Task for Continual Classification

 \section{Proxy Task for Continual Classification}

-The robustness of representation learning in reconstruction begs the question of whether it could be used as a proxy task to improve continual classification.
-We test that hypothesis here via a simple approach: We train a 3D reconstruction model continually as in Sec.~\ref{sec:3d-shape-recon}, and at inference time we extract the feature from the image encoder of SDFNet VC GT D+N via a forward pass.
-We maintain an exemplar set of $20$ images/class with class labels following the procedure from Sec.~\ref{sec:gsmart}, which is not used at training time.
-Instead, we use the extracted representation to perform nearest-class-mean (NCM) classification with the exemplars at testing time.
+The robustness of representation learning and the ability to transfer knowledge between learning exposures in single-view 3D shape reconstruction begs the question of whether it could be used as a proxy task for class-IL classification~\cite{van2019three}\footnote{In this setting, the learning model is required to discriminate all learned classes.}.
+We test that hypothesis here via a simple approach: We train a 3D reconstruction model, SDFNet VC on RGB images continually as in Sec.~\ref{sec:3d-shape-recon}, and at inference time we extract the feature from its image encoder with a forward pass.
+We maintain an exemplar set of $20$ images/class with class labels randomly sampled from the training dataset We do not use the labels for training.
+Instead, we use the extracted representation to do nearest-class-mean (NCM) classification with the exemplars at testing time.
 Specifically, the mean feature of each class is first computed from the exemplar set.
-Then test samples are assigned the label of the closest mean feature via cosine distance (Fig.~\ref{fig:assumptions}).
-This provides a way to bootstrap a classifier from continual reconstruction.
+Then test samples are assigned the label of the closest mean feature via cosine distance (Fig.~\ref{fig:exp_proxy}a).
+We decide to utilize NCM as a classifier instead of training a fully-connected layer with cross-entropy loss, due to the fact that the exemplar set size is small ($<1$\% of the training data) and it has been shown that linear classifier trained with CE loss tends to overfit significantly when the dataset is imbalanced~\cite{wu2019large,castro2018end}.